 The NWMB accepts a broad and simple definition of research as simply "finding things out".
 This can be done by western scientific methods, the gathering of Inuit Qaujimajatuqangit (IQ)/Traditional Ecological Knowledge (TEK), or a combination of the two.
+The NWMB understands Inuit Qaujimajatuqangit to mean "traditional Inuit values, knowledge, behaviour, perceptions and expectations, which also includes community knowledge".
 The NWMB encourages the use of available IQ/TEK in research to the extent possible and demonstration that this information has been considered in the study's goals, objectives, and design.

 The NWMB expects that the relevant Hunters and Trappers Organization(s) (HTO) or Regional Wildlife Organization(s) (RWO) will assist with the identification of appropriate knowledge holders to obtain information.
 In addition, projects that include or incorporate TEK/IQ should commit to identifying key informants in reports, presentations, and publications, unless confidentiality has been specifically requested.
+The NWMB also expects projects to include opportunities for Inuit participants to report on the proceedings and results of the project.

-The NWMB is not an economic development agency; hence resource development activities such as experimental harvesting programs, product development and marketing studies will generally not be considered for funding.
+The NWMB is not an economic development agency; hence projects aimed solely at economic development and resource development activities will generally not be considered for funding.
 Similarly, the NWMB is not primarily focused on effects to human health or related issues.
-Research on contaminants, animal health and diseases, etc.

-will be considered insofar as they concern the productivity or health of the wildlife populations themselves, which must clearly be outlined in the application.
+Research on contaminants, animal health and diseases, etc. will be considered insofar as they concern the productivity or health of the wildlife populations themselves, which must clearly be outlined in the application.